pablomarti/pablomarti.github.com/index.md

 ---
 layout: page
 title: Presentation
-tagline: Something about the coder
+tagline: You son of a developer
 ---

 Hi, I'm Pablo Marti and I'm a developer...
 Working at <a href="http://greenmediaagency.com" target="_blank">Green